 25. Artemisia Gentileschi, Judith Beheading Holofernes, Uffizi Gallery

 Artemisia Gentileschi was one of the most talented painters of the Baroque period.
 She rivaling Caravaggio himself.
-Judith Beheading Holofernes is her masterpiece.
+Judith Beheading Holofernes is her masterpiece and one of the most famous paintings in Florence.

 The painting depicts a classic biblical scene, popular with many artists including Donatello and Caravaggio.
 It’s the Old Testament story of Judith and Holofernes, in which a heroic woman single handedly beheads the warlord who’s besieged her town in Israel.